Frequently Asked Questions

 After a student has completed the online application and submitted the necessary supporting documents, they will be contacted to schedule a Skype or WeChat interview.
 A final decision will be made and communicated within 2 business days of that interview.

-If accepted, the student will receive a letter of acceptance, Enrollment Contract, and Residential Services Agreement immediately following the issuance of that decision.
+If accepted, the student will receive a letter of acceptance, and Enrollment Contract immediately following the issuance of that decision.
 The student will then have 2 weeks to return those contracts along with a 5,000 USD non-refundable deposit ($10,000 USD for students applying from Mainland China).
 Once those items are received, the student is officially “enrolled,” securing their seat in the coming class.

 How will I obtain my student visa if I apply to TKA?

-Upon the issuance of an acceptance decision, the school will immediately issue a welcome packet to the student, including the I-20 documents needed to obtain an F-1 visa.
+Upon confirmation of enrollment, the school will immediately issue a welcome packet to the student, including the I-20 documents needed to obtain an F-1 visa.
 Upon receipt of those documents, the student will make an appointment with their local consulate to apply for their visa.